 - Important: Do not use any water in your house for at least 8 hours.

 - Take another meter reading.
 Did it change?
 If yes, you may have a leak and you should contact a plumber to have this inspected and repaired.

-- If the leak is located in the main water line (between the meter and the house), you may be eligible for a water fee adjustment.
-Please contact the User Rates Department for more information.
+If the leak is located and repaired in an underground water line (such as the main water line between the meter and the house, or an underground irrigation pipe), you may be eligible for a water fee adjustment.
+Please contact the User Rates Section for more information.

 Download Underground Water Leak Adjustment Application

-Per City Bylaws, we are unable to adjust for any leaks occurring in taps, toilets, etc.
+Per City Finance Policy 1.2-3, we are unable to adjust for any leaks occurring in taps, toilets, hot water tanks, appliances, plumbing fixtures, above-ground sprinkler heads, etc.